DiscordStyles/Fluent/README.md

 ## Download

 BetterDiscord Download: Soon™
 Powercord Install: `git clone https://github.com/DiscordStyles/Fluent`
+Goosemod Install: Search for `Fluent` in the Goosemod Theme store and install it from there.

 ## Contributing